CalyxOS/platform_packages_apps_SystemUpdater/README.md

 In this sample updates are defined in JSON update config files.
-The structure of a config file is defined in `com.example.android.systemupdatersample.UpdateConfig`, example file is located at `res/raw/sample.json`.
+The structure of a config file is defined in `org.calyxos.systemupdater.UpdateConfig`, example file is located at `res/raw/sample.json`.

 In real-life update system the config files expected to be served from a server to the app, but in this sample, the config files are stored on the device.
 The directory can be found in logs or on the UI.
-In most cases it should be located at `/data/user/0/com.example.android.systemupdatersample/files/configs/`.
+In most cases it should be located at `/data/user/0/org.calyxos.systemupdater/files/configs/`.

 System updater app downloads OTA package from `url`.
 In this sample app `url` is expected to point to file system, e.g. `file:///data/my-sample-ota-builds-dir/ota-002.zip`.